Skip to content

 • stretch the top of the foot and toes

-• increase ankle and forefoot mobility
+• increase mobility in the ankle and forefoot

-• open hip flexors and quadriceps
+• open the hip flexors and quadriceps

 • mobilize spinal extension